Last updated:

 If you disagree with an EHCP decision

-Find out what to do if you disagree with an education, health and care (EHC) needs assessment or EHC plan (EHCP) decision.
+What to do if you disagree with a decision about an education, health and care (EHC) needs assessment or EHC plan.
 Including mediation and appeals.

-If you do not agree with our decision about an education, health and care (EHC) needs assessment or EHC plan (EHCP), the first step is to speak to your child or young person’s SEND Senior Case Officer to discuss your concerns.
+If you do not agree with our decision about an education, health and care (EHC) needs assessment or EHC plan (EHCP), the first step is to speak to your child or young person’s SEND Casework Practitioner to discuss your concerns.

 Get advice from SENDIASS